 If your PC doesn’t support PAE, NX, and SSE2, you won’t be able to install Windows 10.
-Also check if your OEM computer really ready for Windows 10.
+Also, check if your OEM computer is ready for Windows 10.

 2] Ensure that all your device drivers are up-to-date.

-3] Consult a hardware technician and see if you need to and if it is possible to upgrade some component.
+3] Consult a hardware technician and see if you need to and if it is possible to upgrade some components.

-4] Check out this checklist for smooth installation of Windows 10.
+4] Check out this checklist for the smooth installation of Windows 10.

 5] If you made any changes to your system, run the Windows 10 Compatibility Appraiser manually again if you need to.